Hotrod369/Reddit-Scraper-Analyzer/README.md

 - The output, logs, or error messages that you receive (if any).
 - Steps to reproduce the issue (if applicable).
 - Any relevant screenshots or example files (please make sure there's no sensitive data).
-- The version of the software or tools you are using, including Python version.
+- The version of the software or tools you are using, including the Python version.

 Our team will review the issue and get back to you with a resolution or further questions.